Courses

 This course provides an overview of the role of both national and international non-governmental organizations (NGOs) in processes of development, humanitarian response, and the promotion of human rights and active citizenship.
 The last decade has been one of rapid change in which NGO relationships with government, the private sector, and donors has been in a state of flux, with unprecedented challenges raised about the legitimacy and effectiveness of NGO actors.
 The course will look at how systemic changes the evolution of transnational advocacy, the aid effectiveness process, the emergence of new development actors from countries (such as India, China and Brazil) to the primacy of the private sector has influenced NGOs.
 Elective course for the Certificate in Nonprofit Management.

-This course examines how states (primarily the United States) and other political entities harness military capabilities to pursue of policy objectives.
+This course examines how states (primarily the United States) and other political entities harness military capabilities to pursue policy objectives.
 It exposes students to levels of strategy—grand strategy, strategy, operations, and tactics—in a national security context.
-The course will then focus on the practical implications and unique characteristics of military strategy.
-Students will critically examine topics such as civil-military relations, land warfare, naval warfare, theories of airpower, insurgency and counterinsurgency, and nuclear warfare.
-The goal is to understand the embedded assumptions of the various theories, the characteristics of the military capabilities animated by them, and, through discussion and case studies, the strengths and limitations of each.
+The course will then focus on the practical implications of both the unchanging nature and evolving character of warfare.
+Students will critically examine, through theoretical and historical lenses, topics such as civil-military relations, military innovation, nuclear strategy, limited war, insurgency and counterinsurgency, and peace operations.
+The goal is to understand the embedded assumptions of the various theories, the characteristics of the military capabilities animated by them, and, through discussion and case studies, the strengths, limitations, and practical policy implications of each.

 This course uses the comparative method to look at the varieties of democracies that exist today.
 In the course, we will ask what is democracy, how do we measure it, and how does it vary across space and time?
 We will look at how democracy manifests in different constitutional forms e.g. parliamentary versus presidential.
 We will examine how different electoral and party systems influence variation in outcome within the set of democracies, and how social cleavages interact with, and are molded by, these systems.
 Further, we will use the answers to these questions to explore the issue of democratic consolidation and to ask why some countries become and stay democratic, while others do not.
 Case studies will be drawn from Europe, Latin America and Asia.